-To install or replace a programmed EPROM on the CPU/control board, follow these steps:
+To install or replace a programmed EPROM on the CPU/control board, refer to Figure 7-6 and carefully follow these steps:

 - 1. Always discharge yourself before handling any electronic component (CPU board or EPROM). - 2.
 When replacing the CPU board, always verify the jumper settings on the new board match the settings on the old board. - 3.
 When removing the EPROM from the socket, be very careful not to bend any pins on the IC. - 4.
 When inserting the EPROM: - a.
-Verify the orientation (as shown in the diagram below, the notch should be on the side closest to the 50-pin ribbon cable connection). - b.
+Verify the orientation (as shown in Figure 7-5), the notch should be on the side closest to the 50-pin ribbon cable connection). - b.
 Ensure all the pins on the EPROM are in the socket before applying pressure to completely seat the IC. - 5.
 Confirm the additional jumpers on JP5 and JP6 have been installed.

 Note: JP5 and JP6 may have been factory installed.

-EPROM Location on CPU Board
+Figure 7-6.
+EPROM Locations on CPU Board